talosgl/jojos-tech-guides/docs/python-script-setup.md

 6. To verify all's good so far, make sure that in the Explorer pane, you see a new .venv/ folder under the root of our script folder:
 	- <img src="imgs/python-script-setup/Pasted image 20250902144928.png" alt="VS Code Explorer showing .venv folder created" width="600">

+---

-### Verify the venv's good-to-go
+### 5. Verify the venv's good-to-go
 Finally, let's open up the integrated terminal inside VS Code to make sure it's using the right environment.
-Go to View > Terminal or use the hotkey (Ctrl+\` in Windows/Linux, and Cmd+\` on Mac) .
+1. Go to View > Terminal or use the hotkey (Ctrl+\` in Windows/Linux, and Cmd+\` on Mac).

 #### (Windows-only) Fix PowerShell integrated terminal issue (if needed)
 If you're on Windows, VS Code may launch PowerShell as your default terminal, which can get ornery about venv environments.
 This happens because PowerShell's security settings block local scripts by default.
 You might see an error like this: